selan-ufrn/projeto_barchart/README.md

 The **# of bars** options allows the user to specify how many bar he or she wishes to display in the animation.
 If the database has more bars than requested via command line, the program should display only what was requested in this option.
 On the other hand, if the number of bars in the database is less than what has been requested through the command line interface (CLI), you should display only the bars available; you cannot created more bars just because the user requested it, right?

-The **fps** means the number of bar charts that should be displayed in a single second.
+The **fps** means the number of bar charts that should be displayed in sucession during a single second.
 If the user sets this value to 2, for instance, your program should display two bar charts in sequence every second.

 Because the printing of such a simple data is quite fast (probably less than 1 millisecond), your program should _sleep_ (pause) for a while, so that the user can see the animation in the requested speed.
 An animation, in this context, is done just by printing out the sequence of bar charts in the terminal, _pausing_ the program for a short period of time, printing out the next bar chart, pausing for a while, and so on.
 This simple action will naturally make the terminal screen roll up, creating an "illusion" that the bar chart is animated, if the terminal height is set properly.
 What you need to do is determined how many milliseconds you program should be paused for, based on the `fps` value provided by the user.
 For instance, suppose the user requested `bcr -fps 12 citied.dat`; this means you have to pause the current thread for $`1000ms / 12 \approx 83ms`$.
 This can be done with the `<thread>` as follows: